 All fillers work to achieve similar goals—imparting substance and shape—however, the mechanism of action and ingredients used to do so differ.
 The primary ingredient in HA fillers, like Juvéderm and Restylane, is, as the name implies, hyaluronic acid.
 While the lion’s share of fillers in your dermatologist’s armamentarium are made of HA — a safe sugar found naturally in the human body — a few are made from other materials.
 Radiesse contains the mineral calcium hydroxyapatite (the stuff of teeth and bones, it’s visible in X-rays and CT scans).
 Sculptra uses poly-L-lactic acid (PLLA), a biodegradable man-made polymer — the same component in absorbable stitches.
 Unlike HA fillers, which basically serve as place holders — substitutes for depleted collagen and fat — these others are known as biostimulatory fillers: They give an immediate, short-term plumping due to the simple fact that liquid is being injected into the face but their primary purpose is to spark the growth of your own collagen for longer-lasting fullness and lift.
 Thanks to the uptick in collagen they yield, biostimulatory fillers can provide a long-lasting result, without the need … read more

-We are living longer than our ancestors did.
-Even though our bodies may feel more energetic as we get older, they will begin to show signs of aging at some point.
-The Skin Wellness Center of Alabama has solutions for men and women that let you be in control of your aging process when it comes to your skin.
+We are living much longer than our ancestors did, and even though our bodies may feel more energetic as we get older, they will begin to show signs of aging at some point.

 One of the most common ways to help your skin look as vibrant as you feel is with targeted botulinum injections.
 Botulinum toxin is known more commonly as Botox®.
 Xeomin and Dysport are other brands of the same product.